 Education Program Policies and Procedures

-Students must have a minimum GPA of 3.0 (Cumulative or Last 60) to be admitted to the Education program and must maintain a minimum GPA of 3. once admitted to the program.
+Students must have a minimum Cumulative or Last 60 GPA of 2.75 (that leads to a cohort GPA no less than 3.0) to be admitted to the Education program and must meet and maintain a minimum GPA of 3.0 once admitted to the program.

 The GPA calculated for Education admission includes courses taken for college credit at other institutions.
 Submitting official transcripts from all other colleges/universities attended will assist in the accurate calculation of GPA.